Southdown sheep: Characteristics

+The Southdown is a small sheep, the smallest both of the Down breed group and of the United Kingdom.
+Ewes stand about 60 cm, with weights in the range 59–68 kg, rams average 67 cm in height and weigh from 78 to 90 kg; maximum weights in the USA are higher, at 81 kg and 104 kg respectively.
+The fleece is white; the face was formerly bare of wool and dusky grey in colour, but is now woolly and white.

 Use

 The Southdown was traditionally reared for meat and wool.
 During the day the sheep pastured freely on the downs, and at night they were close-folded in the arable fields of the farmers, where they helped to increase soil fertility.
+In the twenty-first century it is used principally as a terminal sire, in the expectation of easy delivery of a well-conformed and fast-growing lamb.
+It became the principal sire used in the production of Canterbury lamb in New Zealand.

-Fleece weights (greasy) are about 2–3.5 kg for ewes, 3.5–5.5 kg for rams.
+Fleece weights (greasy) are about 2–3.5 kg for ewes, 3.5–5.5 kg for rams; clean wool yield is 40–55%.
 Staple length is some 50–60 mm, and fibre diameter about 23–25 μm (equivalent to a Bradford count of 58/60s).

-In California and New Zealand, they are placed in vineyards to graze weeds because they are too short to reach the grapes on the vines.
+The sheep may be used for vegetation management in vineyards, where they can reach weeds on the ground but not the grapes on the vines.